AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/configure-integrations/configure-aacs-integration.md

 ## Set up workflows (Optional)

 A workflow is a set of actions that connect Workfront to Adobe Experience Manager as a Cloud Service.
 As a Workfront administrator, you can configure workflows in Workfront, then assign them to Project Templates.

 When a Project is created using a Project Template to which a workflow is assigned, the actions defined in the workflow are triggered.

 Workflows are enabled and configured for the Adobe Experience Manager as a whole.
-These workflows can then be applied to project templates, and adjusted or customized at the template or project level.
+These workflows can then be applied to project templates.
+They can be adjusted or customized at the template level, or at the project level when a project is created from that template.

 The followings workflows are available in the Adobe Experience Manager integration: